Lightning-AI/torchmetrics/README.md

 You can use TorchMetrics in any PyTorch model, or with in [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) to enjoy additional features:

-* Module metrics are automatically placed on the correct device when properly defined inside a LightningModule.
+* Module metrics are automatically placed on the correct device when properly defined inside a [LightningModule](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html).
 This means that your data will always be placed on the same device as your metrics.
-* Native support for logging metrics in Lightning using `self.log` inside your `LightningModule`.
+* Native support for logging metrics in Lightning using [`self.log`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html#log) inside your [`LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html).
 Lightning will log the metric based on `on_step` and `on_epoch` flags present in `self.log(…)`.
 If `on_epoch=True`, the logger automatically logs the end of epoch metric value by calling `.compute()`.
 * The `.reset()` method of the metric will automatically be called at the end of an epoch.

-## Build-in metrics
+## Built-in metrics
 * Accuracy
 * AveragePrecision
 * AUC